Total fire bans and park fire bans

 A park fire ban is overridden by a total fire ban.

 NPWS may declare a park fire ban or even close particular reserves where the potential risk to visitors from fire is high.
 This includes reserves with:

 - Limited access.
 For example, only 1 road in and out.

 - A high or very high overall fuel hazard.

 - Reserves where all visitor access sites are upslope from vegetated areas.

 During park fire ban periods all campfire and solid fuel (wood, heat beads, charcoal, briquettes, hexamite) barbecues and stoves are prohibited.
 Visitor-owned gas and electric barbecues and cookers are permitted as long as:

-- They're under direct control of an adult
+- It's under direct control of an adult.

-- There's an adequate supply of water (minimum of a bucket)
+- There's an adequate supply of water (at least a bucket).

-Parks and reserves to which a park fire ban applies or that have been closed due to fire are listed on the NPWS State Alerts page.
-You can also learn more about fire management in the national parks and reserves of NSW, or download Living with Fire in NSW National Parks (PDF 2.3MB), a strategy for managing bushfires in national parks and reserves 2012-2021.
+Parks and reserves that have a park fire ban or that have been closed due to fire are listed on the NPWS State Alerts page.
+You can also learn more about fire management in NSW national parks, or download the Living with Fire in NSW National Parks (PDF 2.3MB) strategy.